You are required to provide an undergraduate grade point average (UGPA) in the Academic History section of your application.

 There are two options for calculating your UGPA:

-- Utilize the GPA Calculator from Foreign Credits to create a line-by-line assessment of your UGPA.
-If you use the GPA Calculator from Foreign Credits, please copy and paste the full converted results (class, credits/hours, grade, US grade, and GPA) into a word processing or spreadsheet program to create a PDF document for upload.
+- Utilize the GPA Calculator from Scholaro to create a line-by-line assessment of your UGPA.
+If you use the GPA Calculator from Scholaro, please copy and paste the full converted results (class, credits/hours, grade, US grade, and GPA) into a word processing or spreadsheet program to create a PDF document for upload.

-- Purchase a credential evaluation from one of the following vendors and upload the official evaluation results: ECE, Foreign Credits, or WES.
+- Purchase a credential evaluation from one of the following vendors and upload the official evaluation results: Scholaro, ECE, or WES.

 If you graduated or will graduate from a US college or university, you should report the cumulative GPA and GPA grade scale that is stated on the degree-conferring transcript.